Pacsfury/HTML-examples/README.md

 ### 1. Clicker

 **Clicker** is a HTML game where you click a button to gain points.
-A big red button is waiting you!
+A big red button is waiting for you!

 ### 2. To-do

-**To-do** provides you a basic life organitzation tool to have a more ordenated life!
+**To-do** provides you a basic life organization tool to have a more orderade life!

 > _Note that all projects are simple and only for educational purposes, not for real-world use_